makeyourownmaker/ParametricWeatherModel/README.md

       from [Chris Bretherton](https://atmos.washington.edu/~breth/) gives thermal conductivity, thermal diffusivity and specific heat values for various surfaces
   * The elliptical orbital ratio is an approximation
-  * Results for downwelling radiation are questionable:
   * Assumes temperature at 40 hPa above the ground surface equals surface temperature which it certainly does not
-    * Results for non-zero cloud fraction are questionable:
   * Assumes temperature at the base of the cloud equals surface temperature which it certainly does not
   * Temperature range checks start at -150 F and end at 150 F (-100 C and 66 C)
     * This wide range of input values may not be compatible with all the parameterization scheme assumptions
   * Will not work over water, snow ...